 For a free legal consultation, call 833-552-7274

 Design Defect Product Liability Claims

 The first type of product liability claim is a lawsuit that is based on the defective design of a product.
-A civil action based on defective design alleges that the product is inherently dangerous based on its design alone, rather than an error made during the manufacture of the product.
+A civil action based on defective design alleges that the product is inherently dangerous based on its design alone rather than an error made during the manufacture of the product.

-A product is “unreasonably dangerous” because of its design if the product fails to perform as safely as an ordinary consumer would expect when used as intended or when used in a manner reasonably foreseeable by the manufacturer and/or the risk of danger in the design outweighs the benefits.
+A product is “unreasonably dangerous” because of its design if it fails to perform as safely as an ordinary consumer would expect when used as intended, when used in a manner reasonably foreseeable by the manufacturer, or when the risk of danger in the design outweighs the benefits.
 (See Florida Standard Jury Instructions).

 How to File a Defective Design Product Liability Claim

 Some courts in Florida do require that the plaintiff show the defect existed at the time of the accident and at the time the product was in the defendant’s possession.